vneeraja/Credit_Risk_Analysis/README.md

 Recall is the ability of the classifier to find all the positive samples.
 A low recall is indicative of a large number of false negatives.
 F1 score is a weighted average of the true positive rate (recall) and precision, where the best score is 1.0 and the worst is 0.0.

 If we look at the results of different resampling models (oversampling RandomOverSampler and SMOTE algorithms, the undersampling ClusterCentroids), the Cluster Centroid Undersampling model has a very low accuracy score of 51.2% and has low recall values(0.59/0.44) as well.
 This model may not be the best one for preventing fraudulent loan applications.

-The
+The RandomOverSampler and SMOTE algorithms showed similar balanced accuracy score of around 64% and have optimum precision and recall values.
+These models are better in predicting the credit risk but not the best.

+The Combination (Over and Under) Sampling model (SMOTEENN) report showed a similar balanced accuracy score (around 63%) but had high recall values (0.70/0.68) which states a low number of false negatives.
+But overall, this model too is not effective in predicting the credit risk.

+The Balanced Random Forest Classifier has high balanced accuracy score of 78.8% and high recall values (0.67/0.91).
+This model is good at predicting the credit risk.
+The Easy Ensemble AdaBoost Classifier has high balanced accuracy score of 92.5% and high recall values (0.91/0.94).
+This model is the best at predicting the credit risk due to its high accuracy in predicting correctly.
+The high recall value suggests very few false negatives.